GS Bridging Ceremonies

 Girl 11: Blend together ½ c of each of the following goals: develop individual potential, relate to others, develop values, and contribute to society.

 Girl 12: In a prepared pan.
 Spread the batter evenly.
 (Quickly put pan in oven) Bake at a moderate temperature until done.
 (Ring bell)

 Leader: They’re done!
 (Open door: girls start to crawl out of the oven).
 Look!
 A new batch of brownies!

-(The amount of girls we had for Girl Scout Ceremony is how we divided the parts.)
+(The amount of girls we had for the ceremony is how we divided the parts.)

 Brownie Nest Fly-Up